MihirLuthra/dtsharedmemory/README.md

 (C)[SHORTCOMINGS](https://github.com/MihirLuthra/dtsharedmemory#cshortcomings)

-The code takes help from [this](https://arxiv.org/abs/1709.06056?context=cs) research paper which explains algorithm involved in ctrie.
+The code takes help from [this](https://arxiv.org/abs/1709.06056?context=cs) research paper which explains algorithm involved similar to ctrie.
 Don't worry if you didn't go through the research paper.
 Even if you read the complete readme, you will understand the working of code easily.
 Although basic knowledge of how a [trie](https://www.youtube.com/watch?v=-urNrIAQnNo) works is needed.